You can eat your apricots fresh or dried out.

 - Then, place the fruits in a single layer on the drying tray.
 Make sure to keep the cut side up so that the juice doesn’t run out.

-- Start the drying process by setting the oven to low heat at 50 degrees Celsius.
+- Start the drying process by setting the oven to as low heat as possible, preferrably 122°F (50 degrees Celsius).
 Watch the fruits carefully.
-Once the skins start to shrivel, increase the oven temperature to 65 degrees Celsius.
-Keep at it to complete the drying process.
+Once the skins start to shrivel, increase the oven temperature to 149°F (65 degrees Celsius).
+Keep at it around 8 hours to complete the drying process.
 Keep the oven door slightly open to allow moisture to pass through effectively.

 Once done, remove the trays from the oven and leave them to cool at room temperature for about 12 hours.
 Then, you can pack the dried apricots in airtight jars or cardboard boxes.